-Incidents of high-temperature extremes, heavy precipitation, reduction in the glaciers and snow cover are steadily increasing in number.
-Climate change affects human health and well-being through extreme weather events such as wildfires, stronger typhoons, and monsoons, decreased air quality, increased risk of exposure to diseases (transmitted through insect, food, and water).
-Climate changes also heavily affect agriculture and is becoming more severe; this will definitely cause a huge disruption in our food security as a species in the near future.
+Incidents of high-temperature extremes, heavy precipitation, and reduction in the glaciers and snow cover are steadily increasing in number.
+Climate change affects human health and well-being through extreme weather events such as wildfires, stronger typhoons, and monsoons, decreased air quality, and increased risk of exposure to diseases (transmitted through insects, food, and water).
+Climate changes also heavily affect agriculture and are becoming more severe; this will definitely cause a huge disruption in our food security as a species in the near future.

 If you want a vivid picture of how these things all come together, maybe watching the 2004 movie: “The Day After Tomorrow” will give you a clearer picture of the things to expect.

 While things may seem too dire, the fortunate thing is that it’s still not too late –if we act collectively and with the utmost urgency in mind.
 What would happen if we simply embraced the best solutions already available to us to improve our planet and shifted them into the mainstream?
 The 2019 documentary “2040” addresses practical solutions to environmental concerns in an interesting format.

 Save for several world leaders who are still thinking that climate change and global warming is a work of fiction, government agencies and NGOs alike are already working towards a lasting “cure” to climate change.